signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 eBay -- Case study, Ebay has to identify the cameras from the other junk like tripods, cables and batteries what is the approach?
 Data looks like Title, description of the product, Price, Image,...etc

-Facebook -- Write a SQL query to compute a frequency table of a certain attribute involving two joins.
-What if you want to GROUP or ORDER BY some attribute?
-What changes would you need to make?
-How would you account for NULLs?

-Facebook -- About how to generate all possible friendship given four tables with the "request", "accept","reject", and "remove" information.

-Facebook -- You have been given the data on Facebook users friending or defriending each other.
-How will you determine whether a given pair of Facebook users are friends or not?

 Facebook -- How would one develop the Like, Love, Sad feature?

 Facebook -- There are two types of cars A and B. The number of people in US who use Aand B are the same.
-They drive the same distances each month.Now there are two new technologies, X and Y (of equal cost).If apply X, mpg of A would increase from 50 mpg to 75 mpg;If apply Y, mpg of B would increase from 10 mpg to 11 mpg.The goal is to decrease the dependence on foreign oil, or to decrease theconsumption of gasoline.Question: which technology would you apply?Follow up question: after applying the technology of your choice, assumethere's money available for research on new technology, which car would youchoose to conduct research on?"
+They drive the same distances each month.Now there are two new technologies, X and Y (of equal cost).If apply X, mpg of A would increase from 50 mpg to 75 mpg;If apply Y, mpg of B would increase from 10 mpg to 11 mpg.The goal is to decrease the dependence on foreign oil, or to decrease theconsumption of gasoline.
+Question: which technology would you apply?
+Follow up question: after applying the technology of your choice, assumethere's money available for research on new technology, which car would youchoose to conduct research on?"

 Facebook -- In Mexico, if you take the mean and the median age, which one will be higher and why?
 Given a table that each day shows who was active in the system and a table that tracks ongoing user status, write a procedure that will take each day's active table and pass it into the ongoing daily tracking table.Possible states are:* user stayed (yesterday yes, today yes)* user churned (yesterday yes, today no)* user revived (yesterday no, today yes)* user new (yesterday null, today yes)Note: you'll want to spot and account for the undefined state.

 Facebook -- How would you bring a metric to product X?
 Products at Facebook could be as large as News Feed or Ads, and as small as Pokes or Socrates (see below).
 Example 1: How would you assess the health of Facebook's News Feed?
 (Define health ?)
 Example 2: Facebook's Socrates is a box displayed under the Profile Picture of a user that prompts the user to answer questions about themselves, such as favorite movies, books, etc. Given the data about how users have answered questions in the past, design the best algorithm to present the next question that they will answer.

-Google -- Model raindrops falling on a sidewalk (sidewalk is 1m and raindrops are 1cm).
-How could we know when the sidewalk is completely wet?

-LatentView Analytics -- What would you do if you were a traffic sign?

 LinkedIn -- What are the factors used to produce People You May Know data product on LinkedIn?

-Microsoft -- How to measure distance between data point?

-Microsoft -- How do you solve the L2-regularized regression problem? (and many follow up questions)

 Netflix -- How do you measure and compare models?
 How should we approach to attribution modeling to measure marketing efffectiveness?